 This collection includes 69 titles, including Philip W. Errington’s J.K.
 Rowling: A Bibliography 1997-2013, Robert C. Evans’s Othello: A Critical Reader and titles on Philip Roth, Rainer Maria Rilke, Rebecca West, Hanif Kureishi, Charles Baudelaire and Cormac McCarthy.

-This collection will contain around 75 titles, from Bloomsbury's Literary Studies list and from the Arden Shakespeare imprint.
+This collection contains 78 titles, from Bloomsbury's Literary Studies list and from the Arden Shakespeare imprint.
 Titles include Scandinavian Crime Fiction; Shakespeare and Visual Culture; Modernism's Print Culture; and Mark Twain and Youth.

-This collection will consist of about 65 monographs from Bloomsbury's Literary Studies list.
+This collection features 62 monographs from Bloomsbury's Literary Studies list.
 It includes titles such as Superhero Comics by Christopher Gavaler, The New Poetics of Climate Change by Matthew Griffiths and Satirizing Modernism by Emmett Stinson.